Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 She lathered on some more soap and started all over again, giving Ronke a thorough bath.
 When she was done, she switched the faucet to shower mode and watched as the water rinsed all traces of soap, blood, and dirt from her body.

 Satisfied, she said “let’s go”; but she did not move.
-She waited for Ronke to towel down, tie the towel, and step out.
+She waited for Ronke to towel down, put on the towel, and step out.

 They headed to Ronke’s bedroom.